The Best Day to List a House for Sale

-Certain times of the year are often better times to list a home for sale than others.
+Certain times of the year are often better for listing a home for sale than others.
 For example, you might not want to go on the market just before Christmas if you can help it.
-It's not that your home for sure won't sell during the holidays, it's that the pool of buyers will be much smaller.
+It's not that your home definitely won't sell during the holidays; it's that the pool of buyers will be much smaller.
 That means it might take longer to sell and you might get less for it than you would during an optimum time to sell.

 Choosing the Best Time of the Month to List a Home